 According to the review, iodine-related acne may be related to the use of kelp supplements and has been reported as monomorphic, inflammatory pustules on the face and upper trunk.
 Dr. Katta and colleagues note that iodine may be found in some vitamin and mineral supplements as well as in kelp seaweed supplements.
+Whey Protein

 Whey protein supplements, which are derived from milk, have become increasingly popular for bodybuilding, especially among adolescents, and are believed to support muscle growth because they are rich in branched chain amino acids.
 “Protein supplements should be used with caution,” Dr. Katta says.
 “Whey protein supplements and certain bodybuilding supplements have been linked to acne.”
 Although the pathogenesis is not known, theories have focused on hormonal effects related to dairy.